*Marlin Barnes, percussion instructor

 Keric Ellis obtained his bachelor’s degree in Writing from Shippensburg University.
 While there, Keric also had a minor in music and was a member of Kappa Kappa Psi, an honorary band service fraternity.
 He began teaching at CVSM in 2023 and has taught two years for the Chambersburg High School Marching Band Front Ensemble during their band camps.

 Keric was a member of many ensembles during his time at Shippensburg including Marching Band, Concert Band, Pep Band, and Concert Choir.
 Outside of school bands, Keric has performed with grandfather in the local band Top Dead Center as well as a band that performs at the Franklin County Senior Center.
 Outside of percussion, he performs with the Chambersburg Community Theater and continues to perform with the Shippensburg University Community Choir.
 He currently is writing a musical and learning to compose music alongside his personal writing projects.

-*Ben Harlan, guitar, bass, drums and piano instructor
+*Ben Harlan, guitar, bass, ukulele, drums and beg. piano instructor

 Teaching Artist Statement:

 Music is a universal language that has the power to connect people of all backgrounds.
 As a result, music can break down barriers and bring people together.
 There is no greater feeling in the world that coming together as one voice and sharing the feelings and emotions that music brings.
 The joy that playing and teaching music brings to me is why I have been involved with music on many different platforms for 30 years.
 The lifelong connections I have made as a result of musical involvement is something that I cherish.
 I love to see my students grow and succeed over time and come to love music the way that I do!